Rohan-ingle/AudioGANs/Readme.md

 2. **Install Dependencies and Download Pretrained Weights**:

-    Run the `dependancies.sh` script to install all required Python libraries and download the necessary pretrained weights from Hugging Face.
+    Run the `dependencies.sh` script to install all required Python libraries and download the necessary pretrained weights from Hugging Face.

     ```bash
     bash dependancies.sh